concord-consortium/sensor-projects/labquest-jna/NGIO_SDK/readme.txt

 libNGIO has been ported to Linux, but it is packaged separately.

-Run LabQuestLabProJungoDeviceDriver921.exe to install the Windows USB device drivers for the LabQuest and the LabQuest Mini.
+Run VernierInterfaceDrivers_100.exe to install the Windows USB device drivers for the LabQuest, LabQuest2, and the LabQuest Mini.

 ====================================================================================================================